Hi there!

 I have worked behind the scenes in hundreds of lives.

 As more of my organizing clients started asking me to organize their minds, my evolution into a coach began.
-Through my book, podcast, programs, masterminds, private sessions, speaking engagements, and coaching video series, I have now provided guidance to clients, customers, listeners, and readers all over the world.
+Through my coaching, writing, and speaking, I have now provided guidance to clients and audiences all over the world.

-In the fall of 2011, I retired from organizing and shifted my focus to strategic coaching (which is much easier on the back).
+Eventually, I retired from organizing to work exclusively as a change strategist (which is much easier on my back).

 I am on intimate terms with expansion and contraction.